Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Optimization Framework with a Generative Model

 \section{Optimization Framework with a Generative Model}

-We consider the problem of minimizing a global objective function $d: S \to \Re$, where $S$ is the solution space. \footnote{In practice, $S$ is conditioned on the prompt string $x$, which encodes the local and global constraints of the problem instance; we omit $x$ from the subsequent discussion.} We define $D = \max_{s \in S} d(s)$.
+We consider the problem of minimizing a global objective function $d: S \to \Re$, where $S$ is the solution space. \footnote{In practice, $S$ is conditioned on the prompt string $x$, which encodes the local and global constraints of the problem instance; we omit $x$ from the subsequent discussion.} As is standard in MCMC literature, we assume w.l.o.g.\ that $d(s) \in [0,D]$ for all $s \in S$.
 We assume only zeroth-order oracle access to $d(s)$: we can evaluate $d(s)$ for any $s \in S$, but do not have access to its gradients.
-In our canonical applications (e.g., \cref{sec:empirical}), $d(\cdot)$ encodes the distance from feasibility with respect to combinatorial constraints such as global connectivity, and can typically be computed efficiently by an algorithm.
-In addition, we assume that desirable solutions should conform to a prior distribution $\L(s)$, which assigns higher probability to solutions satisfying qualitative or local constraints.
-This prior $\L(s)$ can be modeled by a generative distribution, such as that provided by an LLM.
+In our canonical applications (e.g., \cref{sec:empirical}), $d(\cdot)$ can typically be computed efficiently by an algorithm.
+In addition, we assume access to a prior distribution $\L(s)$.
+This prior $\L(s)$ can be modeled by a generative distribution, such as that provided by parametrized or generative models.

 Our goal is to identify solutions $s$ that attain low values of $d(s)$ while also having high probability under $\L(s)$.
 This objective can be formulated as sampling from, or finding the modes of, the target distribution: